AbelPau/gdal/doc/source/drivers/vector/miramon.rst

       *iMultiRecord=JSON* option converts the list in a single value in JSON format.
       If not specified, all elements of the list will be translated by default as a OGR list field type.

--  .. oo:: OpenMemoryRatio
-      :choices: 0.5, 1, 2, ...
-      :default: 1

-      It is a ratio used to enhance certain aspects of memory.
-      In some memory allocations a block of either 256 or 512 bytes is used.
-      This parameter can be adjusted to achieve nMemoryRatio*256 or nMemoryRatio*512.
-      By way of example, please use nMemoryRatio=2 in powerful computers and nMemoryRatio=0.5 in less powerful computers.
-      By increasing this parameter, more memory will be required, but there will be fewer read/write operations to the (network and) disk.

 -  .. oo:: OpenLanguage
       :choices: ENG, CAT, SPA
       :default: ENG